11/6/2019

 Patrick Walsh

-Sorry about that, I had a long mute.
+Sorry about that.
+I had it on mute.
 I just had two quick questions.
-So the first question on the RF side, you know, when you hear the traditional RF players, you know, Corvo, Skyworks talk, they talk about a change in RF content from either 18 to 20 going to 25.
-And so my question for you, it seems like initially you guys are focused more on that incremental five to $7.
-Is that a fair assessment, and is the majority of that five to $7 made up by millimeter waves?
-And then if we think about that core 18 to 20, that's, you know, been historically there, are you really aiming for these kind of re-farmed bands?
-And then I guess within the bands, can you, do you have, I know you have bar capacity beat via TDK.
+So the first question on the RF side, you know, when you hear the traditional RF players, you know, Corvo, Skyworks talk, They talk about a change in RF content from either 18 to 20 going to 25.
+And so my question for you, it seems like initially you guys are focused more on that incremental $5 to $7.
+Is that a fair assessment?
+And is the majority of that $5 to $7 made up by millimeter waves?
+And then if we think about that core impact, 18 to 20 that's, you know, been historically there, are you really aiming for these kind of refarmed bands?
+And then I guess within the bands, can you, do you have, I know you have bought capacity via TDK.
 I wouldn't imagine it's too much just given that, you know, Avago and Corvo have probably, I think 80% of the capacity out there.
-So would you be targeting more like low band paths?
+So would you be targeting more like low band pads?

 speaker